rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

    3. Build the classifier

       1. Classifier helps you to pick out specific users paths
-      2. Classifier allows to estimate the probability of user's leaving from the app based on his current path.
-One can use this information to dynamically change the content of the app to prevent from that.
+      2. Classifier allows estimating the probability of the user's leaving from the app based on his current path.
+One can use this information to dynamically change the content of the app to prevent that.

 **Expected results**

-1. One will identify the most "problematic" elements of an app
+1. You will identify the most "problematic" elements of the app
-2. One will get the classifier which will allow you to predict user's leaving from the app based on current user's behaviour
+2. You will get the classifier which will allow you to predict the user's leaving from the app based on the current user's behavior

 Import retentioneering framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Firstly, we need to import data and set documents config with the export
+First of all, we need to import data and set documents config with the export folder
-folder (you can leave it empty, then it will create folder with current
+(you can leave it empty and the script will create a folder with current timestamp).
-timestamp).

 .. code:: python